ireinl/ERBP_2020_Lib_Stats/README.md

 # Readme

-This dataset was created for a course at the iSchool at the University of Washington in the spring of 2021. is a dataset describing library usage based on three metrics for all 14 pubilc library branches within the East Baton Rouge Parish public library system for the year 2020.
+This dataset was created for a course at the iSchool at the University of Washington in the spring of 2021.
+It is a dataset describing library usage based on three metrics for all 14 pubilc library branches within the East Baton Rouge Parish public library system for the year 2020.
 The metrics are gate count, computer usage, and circulation.
+These data have been curated from open data released by East Baton Rouge Parish public libraries, which can be found here: https://catalog.data.gov/dataset/ebrp-library-circulation-statistics, https://catalog.data.gov/dataset/ebrp-library-gate-counts, https://catalog.data.gov/dataset/ebrp-library-computer-usage-stats.
 The intended audience is municipal policymakers.
-It is freely available to the public.
-The dataset is available .csv format.
+It is freely available to the public and the dataset is available .csv format.

 ## Table of Contents